libp2p/docs/README.md

 The libp2p documentation site uses [Hugo](https://gohugo.io/)
 as a static site generator, making it easy to serve and host the static files on IPFS.
+In particular, the site uses the [Hugo Learn theme](https://learn.netlify.app/en/) to present the libp2p documentation.

 ### Automated deployments